Understanding Computer Vision And Its Applications

 Our enhanced and intricate sense of sight is something that develops naturally.
 Yet, even though we use this extraordinary ability, we are still unable to explain to computer systems, via algorithms, the entire process by which we can understand what we see.

-Such natural aspects are entirely different from the simple operations of vision but are nevertheless largely inseparable.
+Such natural aspects are entirely different from the simple operations of computer vision programs, but are nevertheless largely inseparable.
 The simulation – and understanding – of human vision through algorithms and mathematical models thus requires the identification of an object within an image, as well as comprehending its presence and its expected behavior.
-This is something that is seemingly simple for us humans to do but is – at present – quite challenging to model with absolute certainty within a computer vision system.
+This is seemingly simple for humans to do but is – at present – quite challenging to model with absolute certainty within a computer vision system.

 Computer vision systems are adequate at locating and identifying digital objects.
 However, they do experience difficulties when attempting to understand a scene's overall context, especially if it is a non-trivial scenario.